-Laka, goddess of dance, beauty, love and fertility, is associated with all things light.
+Laka, the goddess of dance, beauty, love, and fertility, is associated with all things of light.
 She is also the goddess of the forest and would enrich the plants with her light.
 Her name is often translated to mean gentle.

 She is honored through hula – the traditional Hawaiian dance that tells the stories of the gods and goddesses.
 Hula is more than a dance – each step helps to tell a story and represents a chant or prayer.
 Hula was important as a way for stories to be passed down the generations before writing arrived on the islands.

-As a goddess of the forest, she is associated with wild flowers and plants.
+As a goddess of the forest, she is associated with wildflowers and plants.
 Respect for nature is an important part of worship to Laka, who could appear in the form of a flower.
-Laka shares her care for vegetation with her husband, Lono, god of agriculture.
+Laka shares her care for vegetation with her husband, Lono, the god of agriculture.

 One of her symbols is the red lehua flowers which grow near volcanoes – a reminder that gentle Laka is the sister of the volcano goddess Pele.